 Our Top Picks

-Best Overall: Avocado Organic Latex Mattress Topper
+Best Overall: Pure Green Natural Latex Topper (2-Inch)

 Best Value Latex: PlushBeds Natural Latex Topper